Ernesto Muyshondt’s Trial Delayed Until Tuesday, January 28, 2025

 Muyshondt is currently in prison in pre-trial detention facing three separate legal actions.
 He is facing two cases linked to the San Salvador City Hall, which will be adjudicated at the Fifth Sentencing Court of San Salvador.

-Additionally, the former politician is facing a criminal charge of illicit negotiation and procedural fraud for allegedly paying off gangs to support the ARENA party in the 2014 presidential elections.
+Additionally, the former politician is facing a criminal charge of illicit negotiation and procedural fraud for allegedly paying off gangs to support the ARENA political party in the 2014 presidential elections.

 Breach of Duties Charges